Can you release super early to pay for a funeral?

 If you cannot afford the funeral, you may be able to release super early to pay for it.
 There are two pathways: claiming the deceased's super death benefit, and applying to the ATO for compassionate release of your own super.
-Both are real options.
-Both have rules.
-This guide walks through each in plain language.
+Both are real options, and both have rules, set out below.

-This article is general information.
+This article is general information, not financial or legal advice.
+Amounts and rules change and depend on your circumstances.
 For decisions involving your specific situation, speak with a wills and estates solicitor or a licensed financial planner.

 The two pathways

-Pathway 2: ATO compassionate release of super.
-A family member or executor applies to release their own super early, on the grounds that they cannot afford to pay the funeral.
-The ATO assesses the application against strict eligibility criteria and issues a release authority to the applicant's super fund.
-The fund then pays out.
+A family member, normally the executor, surviving partner, or an adult child, applies to release their own super early on the grounds that they cannot afford to pay the funeral.
+The ATO assesses the application and issues a release authority.

-This guide focuses on Pathway 2, the compassionate release.
-Many families use Pathway 1 first, and only apply for compassionate release if Pathway 1 is not enough or the death benefit is delayed.
+Many families use the death benefit pathway first, and only apply for compassionate release if that is not enough or the death benefit is delayed.

 Who can apply for compassionate release